fluent-vue/fluent-vue/docs/api/instance-methods.md

 ### `$ta` method

-Formats message with `key` identifier, but only returns message attributes. `args` will be used to resolve references to variables passed as arguments to the translation.
+Formats message with `key` identifier, but only returns message attributes. `args` is used to resolve references to variables passed as arguments to the translation.

 This method should be used mostly for passing parameters to custom components.
 For localization of regular html elements [v-t](/api/v-t-directive) directive is more convenient.